MicrosoftDX/kurvejs/docs/graph.md

 ## Navigating the Graph path from responses

-All operations return a "_context" property which represent the current Graph path location:
+All response objects return a "_context" property which represent the Graph path location of the object.

     graph.me.messages.$("123").GetMessage().then(message =>
         console.log(message.subject);